IyarLin/R-advantages-over-python/README.md

-R is better than python for DS
+All the reasons R is better than python
 ================
 Iyar Lin
-20 April, 2021
+21 April, 2021

   - [First off - feel free to
     contribute\!](#first-off---feel-free-to-contribute)